Lion Electric Company: La Compagnie Électrique Lion (2017–2024)

-Lion (2025- )
+LION (2025–present)

 As Lion entered creditor protection at the end of 2024, the company announced that all remaining production was focused on producing and delivering outstanding vehicle orders, with the company placing itself for sale to finance further restructuring and avoid complete closure.
 In February 2025, Lion was introduced to a class-action lawsuit in Canada from its shareholders, claiming it misrepresented the stability of its finances; after 2023, the company stock had collapsed in price, becoming virtually worthless.
 In the same month in the United States, a law firm began an investigation into Lion in an effort to determine whether the company committed securities fraud, coinciding with an EPA investigation into the catastrophic failure of multiple Lion EV buses placed into service in Maine.

 Following nearly $180M CDN of investment from Quebec, the province ended financial support of the company at the end of April 2025.

 In May 2025, the sale of the company was completed for $6M CDN to a group of investors led by a Lion director and a real-estate developer, with the company changing its name to the capitalized LION.
 The restructure brought a number of changes, as the company sold off its manufacturing facilities in the United States and its battery-pack production facility.
 LION also ended development and production of its Lion6 and Lion8 commercial trucks to focus entirely on school bus production (moving entirely to the LionC and LionD lines).
 In another change, the revived company made an extensive retraction on its focus market; along with pulling out of the United States entirely, LION has also currently centered its regrowth entirely on its home province of Quebec.
+The company has faced ongoing challenges, including voided warranties for U.S. customers and incidents of bus fires, leading to further investigations and operational restrictions.